 If you can do the repairs yourself, you’ll obviously save a bundle on not having to pay for labor, but it means nights and weekends spent tinkering.
 However, if that’s your idea of a good time, go for it.

 You better check the specific laws governing rebuilding salvage cars in your state first.
 Every state in the United States has salvage vehicle laws, and while they may be largely the same they can and do differ in several substantive areas.

 A good example of this is the state-mandated requirements for getting your salvage car back on the road.
 While most states require an official from the department of motor vehicles or the state police department to inspect a rebuilt salvage car, the documentation requirements for these inspections can vary wildly.

 Most inspections will require you to provide the salvage certificate and bill of sale from when you bought the car at auction.
 And the majority of these will need receipts for any components you used to fix the car.
 However, more than a few states require you to take before and after pictures of your car from several angles.
 So make sure you check to see if your state requires this before you begin your repair work.

 Insurance Companies Hate Salvage Cars

 This inspection does nothing to help insurers feel better about providing coverage for a rebuilt salvage car.
-State inspections focus on legality and not drivability, so if you want to get your insurance company relaxed enough to provide adequate coverage to your vehicle, prepare yourself for yet another inspection – this time at the hands of an insurance agent instead.
+State inspections focus on legality and not drivability.
+To get your insurance company relaxed enough to provide adequate coverage for your vehicle.
+Prepare yourself for yet another inspection – this time at the hands of an insurance agent instead.

 This inspection is much more geared towards safety and drivability.
 The agent will take copious notes, snap photos inside and out of your vehicle, and report back to the insurer.
 If everything is good, you’ll be offered coverage that’s more than just the state minimum.
 This is one of the few ways to get comprehensive or collision insurance for a salvage vehicle.